aaxbas/Maze-Solver/README.md

 # Maze Solver

 Maze Solver was written in C++ and uses SDL2 for the maze rendering.
 The aim of this project is to explore path-planning/searching algorithms which have many applications such as mobile robotics and network routing.
 Currently the only implemented algorithm is Dijkstra's path planning algorithm.
 The file structure allows for easy addition of new solving algorithms just by adding the header to the `include/solvers` directory and the source code to the `src/solvers` directory.
 The currently implemented Dijkstra solver can be used as a template.

 Unsolved                   | Dijkstra
 :-------------------------:|:-------------------------:
 ![](docs/images/unsolved.png)  |  ![](docs/images/dijkstra_solved.png)

+A simple maze builder has also been implemented and has been used to create some of the larger maps in the `maps` folder.
+To use the maze builder you can simply click and drag across the screen to build the blocks.
+To change block types simply click on the same block to change the block type.
+When everything is done simply press space to save the map.

 ## Build Instructions
 ### Dependencies